 Smart casual attire is requested whilst dining in the evening.
 Jeans, T-shirts and trainers are not permitted.

 Some Club bedrooms can take a maximum of one extra bed for children.
-Upgraded rooms will be required for families with more than one child.
+Room upgrades will be required for families with more than one child.

 History of the hotel